Tulip-0333/docs/en-GB/api/overview.md

 If you want to use JSONP, pass a `callback` in the GET parameters, like [this](https://ripple.moe/api/v1/ping?callback=yourFunction). callback names are very restrictive for security reasons, and they must match the regular expression `^[a-zA-Z_\$][a-zA-Z0-9_\$]*$`.
 If you have problems with this, make an issue at the issue tracker.

+## Examples

+All examples are done using [HTTPie](https://github.com/jkbrzt/httpie), which is basically curl for humans, which is to say for people who can't ever remember what curl's arguments are.
+Basically makes visualising examples much easier.
+Also, the `Set-Cookie` header is removed from all responses, for security purposes, otherwise there'd be my cloudflare IDs in there.